dantaylorseo/WondeTechnicalExercise/README.md

 * There is a stable and secure login system in place
 * A teacher would have a login to get to a full admin panel
-* Data woudld be pulled from the Wonde API periodically (I think I saw hourly mentioned?) using a queue system
+* Data would be pulled from the Wonde API periodically (I think I saw hourly mentioned?) using a queue system

 ## Caveats